josephh/cheats/salesforce/communities/communities_lwc_03_binding_conditional.md

-# SALESFORCE _ COMMUNITIES - 03 LIGHTNING WEB COMPONENTS JAVASCRIPT BINDING
+# SALESFORCE _ COMMUNITIES - 03 LIGHTNING WEB COMPONENTS JAVASCRIPT BINDING ND CONDITIONAL RENDERING
 ## How to link js into html template?
 ### JS Binding to class properties
 In the CLI provided js file for the component, add a property...